Sailpoint Interview Questions with Answers

 14. What is the Identity Cube?

 Ans.
 The Identity Cube is an integrated data model useful for storing all the key identity information which includes entitlements and roles.
 For all identity attributes, it works as a single source of truth.
+The Identity Cube contains identity detail and is an example of how identity cubes store comprehensive user information, including entitlements, roles, and activity history.

 15. What is Compliance Management?